betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

 ##### Caps on or off and the wiki

 Caps on the signal line smooth the signal, removing jitter.
-Dshot is a rapid change of signal, it looks like jitter, the faster the signal, the more chance the caps will smooth it out, obliterating the signal.
+DShot is a rapid change of signal, it looks like jitter, the faster the signal, the more chance the caps will smooth it out, obliterating the signal.
 Because dshot is 16bits, some signal,values look more like jitter than others.
 The signal is also effected by other factors than just the caps

 So removing caps makes dshot more likely to work BUT the records in the wiki are not black and white, they are a record of what people have claimed to work, your quad with the same escs may not react the same.
 (I have 2 quads with exactly the same escs, one works fine up to dshot300 with caps on, the other needs caps off for dshot at all)